CrowdArt/Token/README.md

 * Application owner object - coinbase inc questionnaire (applying in us)
 * Rules engine - sync up with Josh
 * Placeholder for Coinbase in or Coinbase UK

+## LDS
+Lightning Data Service (LDS) serves as the data layer for Lightning.
+* LDS is the Lightning Components counterpart to the Visualforce standard controller, providing access to the data displayed on a page.
+* Without LDS, each component within an app makes independent calls to the server to perform CRUD operations on a record, even if all components in the app pull from the same record data.
+* Each server call reduces performance.
+* These independent server calls can also lead to inconsistencies, creating situations where a server call refreshes one component, leaving other components out of date.

 ## OOP
 Every class has three components to it: [1] Attributes, [2] Methods, and [3] Constructors.